tiemma/sonic-dr/README.md

 Blobs and other non-textual data types are not handled, although they would be written out in utf-8 encoding, of which I cannot state the efficacy of this.

-I do not why this would be a thing but do consider dropping these tables, and I mean PERMANENTLY 🙂.
+I do not know why this would be a thing but do consider dropping these tables (specifically the columns), and  I mean PERMANENTLY 🙂.

 # Future Plans